Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

 we define

-We stress that \eqref{der_condition} implies that the above integral is finite for every $v \in [v_0, +\infty)$.
 The choice $f(v) = -2K_{-} v$ was taken into account in \cite{LukOh1} to construct a continuous extension in the case $\Lambda = 0$, where the authors studied the evolution of two-ended asymptotically flat initial data.
 Here, we are going to consider any function $f$ such that

 as done in \cite{KehleVdM1}.
 This gives, specifically,

 The solutions to our IVP expressed in the coordinate system $(u, V)$ will be denoted by a subscript, e.g. $r_V(u, V) = r(u, v)$ and $\lambda_V (u, V) = \partial_V r_V(u, V) = e^{-f(v)} \lambda(u, v)$.
 We designate the smallest value that $V$ can take by $V_0 = V(v_0)$.